City Centre Transfers from Barcelona Port Terminals: Transfers, Taxis, Buses and Walking

 Once you have arrived at Barcelona cruise port you will need to make your way from the terminal into the centre of Barcelona.
 This is made convenient for you with a number of different services for transfers to the city centre.
 This page will provide you with details on your options for transport to the city centre, including timings, prices and frequency of transport.

-How to arrange a minibus transfer from cruise terminal arrival to your hotel
+How to arrange a private car or minibus transfer from the cruise terminal arrival to your hotel

-You won't be the only one getting off a cruise, a few thousand other people will also be in the queues for the taxis and bus.
+You won't be the only one getting off a cruise, a few thousand other people will also be in the queues for the taxis and the bus.
 These queues can be up to 60 minutes depending on the size of the cruiser.
-One time saving option is to make an advanced reservations for your transfer from your arrival point at the cruise port to your hotel.
+One time-saving option is to make an advanced reservations for your transfer from your arrival point at the cruise port to your hotel.
 By doing this you will have someone waiting for you at the cruise terminal holding a card with your name on it.
 At the terminal there will be a minibus to take you to a drop off point close to your hotel.
-This service is a shared service with other passengers so you would have some waiting time until the passengers that have reserved this service are all on board.

 Arranging your private transfer in advance

 You can arrange a private transfer car to pick you up from any of the cruise terminals and take you to your hotel or the city centre.
-The difference with a private transfer is that your party are the only ones that will be transferred.
 You can reserve this service online in advance of your trip.
-It is recommended to book your transfer early because they may need at least a few days to confirm your booking.
-We recommend you book one to two months in advance but no less than 2 working days before your visit.

 Taxis are also a good option for getting from the terminal to your hotel, in case you are not sure what part of town your hotel is in.
 Under most circumstances the taxi will be able to take you directly to your door.